Agua Mala: Plot

 Dougie steals the deputy's wedding ring and knocks over a container of Epsom salts into the tub where the unconscious Greer is soaking after Scully removed several specimens from his neck wounds.
 While Angela Villareal relieves herself, she spots the creature in the tub with the deputy.
 Mulder and Scully enter the bathroom and find the clothes of the deputy but the man gone.
 Mulder theorizes that the entity does not just live in water but is a living form of water, becoming visible only when it attacks.
 He believes that the creature uses people as hosts to reproduce, with the body's water content being used to feed the growth of new creatures.
 Mulder realizes that everyone needs to evacuate.

 Charging outside, Mulder is attacked by the creature in the hall.
 When he returns with the welts all over his throat, George Vincent slams the door and takes them all hostage, leaving Mulder to die in the hallway.
 Angela goes into labor and Scully finds herself forced to deliver a baby.
 However, water collects in the light fixture above them and the creature appears.
 It grabs George Vincent by the neck.
 Scully tells Walter Suarez to aim for the sprinklers, realizing that the freshwater kept the creature at bay, as with the deputy until Epsom salt was added to the water.
 Suarez shoots them and saves Vincent's life.
 Meanwhile, Mulder realizes that freshwater is the key also, and runs out into the rain to heal his wounds.

 The next morning, the creature has vanished, the newborn baby has survived and is healthy, and Mulder starts recovering quite well.
-After hearing the agents' story, a relieved Dales says that he would have not retired from the FBI if he had had a partner like Scully.
+After hearing the agents' story, a relieved Dales says that he would not have retired from the FBI if he had had a partner like Scully.
 He decides to celebrate with the agents now that the storm is over; he asks them if they would like some water, to which they quickly reply "No!"